ialbert/bio/docs/bio-fetch.md

 ## Rationale

-`bio fetch` was written to provide a simpler data access.
-Since in most cases the accession numbers already uniquely define the resource we can implement a tool that bypasses the additional configuration that official data sources demand.
-Note how much simpler the following is:
+`bio fetch` was written to provide simpler data access.
+Since in most cases the accession numbers uniquely define the resource, `bio fetch` automatically resolves the destination and downloads data of the most appropriate type.
+For example, the:

     # Obtains nucleotidedata from GenBank
     bio fetch NC_045512